ArthurZucker/PAMAI/README.md

 - [x] Add utils and choose metric
 - [x] Sample training on subset
 - [ ] Clean hparams
+- [ ] Use profiler to check training time and dataleaks
 - [ ] Use time distributed for `visualize` function (process full audio)
 - [ ] **Use fp16 and mixed precision with apex!**
 - [ ] Use https://tut-arg.github.io/sed_eval/sound_event.html var validation metrics